Thyraz/Sonos-Kids-Controller/README.md

 #### Log to ramdisk

 You may add the folling lines to the file __/etc/fstab___ to write temporary files and log files to ram.
-Attention, they get lost with every reboot.
+Attention: they get lost with every reboot.

 ```
 tmpfs    /tmp    tmpfs    defaults,noatime,nosuid,size=100m    0 0